sfelman/FuzzyMatch/README.md

-One last note: To remove a word from the tree, run: UPDATE BK_Tree SET active = 0 WHERE word = 'word'
+One last note: To remove a word from the tree, run: UPDATE BK_Tree SET active = 0 WHERE word = 'word' Trying to delete a row entirely from the table which is akin to deleting a node from the tree will cause the structure of the tree to be ruined as all child nodes of that node will no longer be reachable by the search function.